Home » Recipes » Savory » Easy Chickpea Salad Recipe

 Instructions

-In a medium bowl, combine chickpeas, olive oil, lemon jice, parsley, basil, and chili flakes.
+In a medium bowl, stir together chickpeas, olive oil, lemon juice, parsley, basil, and chili flakes.

 Chopped herbs and garbanzo beans in a bowl